 If the LED light on your Surface charger is blinking, flashing, off, or on (but your Surface still isn’t charging), here’s what to do:

-- Plug it in the other way: Flip the charger 180 degrees, and check to see if the LED light comes on and if your Surface starts charging again.
+Plug it in the other way: Flip the connector on the charger 180 degrees, and then check to see if the LED light comes on and determine if your Surface starts charging again.

-- Try a different power source: Plug the charger into another outlet, surge protector, or power strip.
+Try a different power source: Plug the charger into a different outlet, surge protector, or power strip.

 If you're using a Surface Dock: If the Surface device battery is empty, first charge it using the power supply that came with your Surface.
 After that, try to charge it with the Surface Dock again.

 Try using another Surface power supply or USB-C PD charger: If you have another Surface power supply available, try using that to charge your Surface.
 If your Surface has a USB-C port, try using a USB-C PD charger instead.
 If those work or if you don't have another Surface power supply or USB-C PD charger, start a service order for your power supply.
 Otherwise, start a service order for your Surface.

 If your Surface power supply or charger still doesn't work, submit a service order